vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/persistency.md

 # Persistency

 [Since the Puppy Linux 2.x days](https://bkhome.org/archive/puppylinux/development/howpuppyworks.html), Puppy Linux supports various kinds of persistent and non-persistent sessions, also known as "PUPMODEs".
+Bootflash, the DISTRO_NAME installer, allows one to select the desired persistency mode at installation time, but the persistency mode can be changed later by changing the [Boot Codes](boot-codes.md) set by Bootflash.

 In non-persistent sessions, there is a writeable, non-persistent, [tmpfs](https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html) layer on top of the stack of loaded SFSs (see [SFS Modules](sfs_load.md)).
 The changes saved to this layer are lost on shutdown.
 Persistency is achieved by replacing this layer with DISTRO_FILE_PREFIXsave/ or DISTRO_FILE_PREFIXsave.4fs, or by synchronizing DISTRO_FILE_PREFIXsave/ or DISTRO_FILE_PREFIXsave.4fs with the contents of this layer.